Dads’ Role In College Transition.

 Book: Self-Advocacy for Higher Education: A Step-by-Step Guide to Preparing to Request Accommodations in College.
 Available on Amazon in Kindle and Paperback formats.
 Learn More Here

 Disclaimer: I am not a lawyer.
 Nothing should be construed as legal advice.
-If you need legal advice consult a lawyer.
+You should consult a lawyer if you need legal advice.
 Although I am a therapist, I’m not your therapist.
 Any accommodations mentioned may or may not fit for your specific disability needs.
 All the information contained is for educational and informational purposes only.